sartography/SpiffWorkflow/README.md

 on the excellent work of the
 [Workflow Patterns initiative](http://www.workflowpatterns.com/).

+## Do you need commercial support?

+SpiffWorkflow is supported by [Procedure 8](http://procedure8.com/).
+Get in touch if you need anything!

 ## Main design goals

 - Spiff Workflow aims to directly support as many of the patterns of